 At its core, the framework seeks to answer one simple question: How do you govern and implement responsible investment?
-Reporting is and has always been compulsory for all asset owner and investment manager signatories (following a one-year grace period for new signatories; details on the timing and grace period are available on the reporting process page.
+Reporting is and has always been compulsory for all asset owner and investment manager signatories (following a one-year grace period for new signatories); details on the timing and grace period are available on the reporting process page.
 The new framework introduces elements of mandatory public disclosure for a subset of the information that signatories report.
-A summary of requirements for the Reporting Framework can be found in the document Signatory process, requirements and outputs.

 The framework consists of 12 modules.
 There are modules for direct and indirect implementation and these are tailored for each asset class.
 Both mandatory and voluntary indicators are included in each module.
 As a rule of thumb, it will only be mandatory to complete a module if you have more than 10% of your assets under management in that asset class.
 If you wish, you can also report on one or more voluntary modules.
 For more information, please see the A snapshot of the new PRI Reporting Framework communication.

 For PRI signatories, each module contains both mandatory and voluntary to report indicators.
-For the first time in 2013/14, the Reporting Framework requires mandatory public disclosure of some indicators, relating to core practices or activities.
+From the 2013/14 reporting cycle, the Reporting Framework requires mandatory public disclosure of some indicators, relating to core practices or activities.
 However, additional information is required to identify which indicators are relevant for a particular signatory, and some indicators also refer to advanced or uncommon practices.
 For this reason, there are three types of indicators in the Framework:

 - Voluntary indicators [~46% of all indicators]: Voluntary to report, voluntary to disclose.
 These reflect alternative or advanced practices.
 Signatories can choose whether to complete these indicators and whether to make the responses public.